 The pharmaceutical and device industries provide gifts to physicians and other prescribers in order to influence treatment decisions, medical education, and research.
 These gifts can take many forms-stethoscopes, meals, entertainment, travel funds, and textbooks.
-Numerous studies have demonstrated that such gifts, both large and small, create feelings of obligation and self-serving bias1 and have negative effects on patient care.2 3 4 Former sales representatives for drug companies have also documented that they were trained to use gifts and meals to engender in the targeted physician a sense of obligation to reciprocate by prescribing more of the company's products.5
+Numerous studies have demonstrated that such gifts, both large and small, create feelings of obligation and self-serving bias1 and have negative effects on patient care.^{2 3 4} Former sales representatives for drug companies have also documented that they were trained to use gifts and meals to engender in the targeted physician a sense of obligation to reciprocate by prescribing more of the company's products.5

-In 2006, a task force of prominent medical leaders recommended that academic medical centers (AMCs) should take the lead in addressing this problem by banning all pharmaceutical and device industry gifts of any value, free meals, payment for time for travel to or time at meetings, and payment for participation in online CME.6 Two years later, the Association of American Medical Colleges (AAMC) issued a report recommending that AMCs prohibit any industry gifts because their acceptance by physicians and other faculty, students, trainees, and staff is unprofessional and unacceptable, as it undermines the trust of patients and the general public in the objectivity of the physician's decision making.
-The AAMC emphasized that any gift, regardless of the dollar amount, created a sense of obligation that influenced the gift recipient's actions.
+In 2006, a task force of prominent medical leaders recommended that academic medical centers (AMCs) should take the lead in addressing this problem by banning all pharmaceutical and device industry gifts of any value, free meals, payment for time for travel to or time at meetings, and payment for participation in online CME.6 Two years later, the Association of American Medical Colleges (AAMC) issued a report recommending that AMCs prohibit any industry gifts because their acceptance by physicians and other faculty, students, trainees, and staff is unprofessional and unacceptable, as it undermines the trust of patients and the general public in the objectivity of the physician's decision making.7 The AAMC emphasized that any gift, regardless of the dollar amount, created a sense of obligation that influenced the gift recipient's actions.
 In 2009, the Institute of Medicine (IOM), in an exhaustive review of the evidence on conflicts of interest in medicine, recommended that physicians, wherever their site of clinical practice, should not "accept items of material value from pharmaceutical, medical device, and biotechnology companies except...for payment at fair market value for a legitimate service."
 IOM also called on health care providers to establish policies prohibiting gifts.8

 Academic medical centers have now made significant progress in setting policies to prohibit faculty and staff from accepting gifts from pharmaceutical and medical device companies.
-The American Medical Student Association (AMSA), which collects policies from 158 medical schools for its annual scorecard, found that in 2011-12, 59 percent of medical schools had a robust policy prohibiting gifts, compared to just 28 percent in 2009.
-To date there is no comprehensive assessment of
+The American Medical Student Association (AMSA), which collects policies from 158 medical schools for its annual scorecard, found that in 2011-12, 59 percent of medical schools had a robust policy prohibiting gifts, compared to just 28 percent in 2009.9 To date there is no comprehensive assessment of gifts policies at teaching hospitals, but AMSA will release its first scorecard for those institutions in the spring of 2014.

-Gifts, Meals, and
+Gifts, Meals, and Entertainment